The Little Dragons: Release

 The film's original release advertising included the tagline "Karate Kids to the Rescue!!!"

-The film stars the Petersen brothers, Chris (born in 1963), and Pat (born in 1966).

 The film aired on American television, Showtime, and Canadian television by 1981.
 The film would eventually air on The Disney Channel.

+Home media

 The Little Dragons was released on Beta and VHS home video by Active Home Video, in 1984.
 As The Karate Kid was released in June 1984, the packaging continued to use the tag line: "The karate kids to the rescue!"
 The film was later re-released on VHS by Magnum Video in 1991, this time retitled as "Karate Kids U.S.A.".
 Subsequent DVD releases in the U.K. and the U.S. used shortened versions of both titles, retitled simply as "Dragons" and "Karate Kids" using the tag line: "Before the Karate Kid, there was The Karate Kids!"; however, the most recent 2009 Music Video Distributors DVD has been released under the film's original title, "The Little Dragons" this time with the tag line: "Meet the REAL Karate Kids...".

 Although intended to be a "family film", by the time of the first VHS release in 1984, some of the language used by the children in the film was deemed inappropriate for a young audience, and was "cleaned up" for the 1984 Active Home Video VHS release.
 The Petersen brothers having grown too old to re-dub their childhood voices, the decision was made to simply remove the "offending" dialogue altogether, resulting in the actors' mouths moving, but without the audio.